-Because this is an experiential learning course, there are eight (8) specific requirements regarding attendance, conduct, and participation at the experiential learning site:
+Because this is an experiential learning course, there are seven (7) specific requirements regarding attendance, conduct, and participation at the experiential learning site:

-- (1) Students in this course are required to complete a minimum of 150 hours of approved work at their chosen experiential learning site.
+- Students in this course are required to complete a minimum of 150 hours of approved work at their chosen internship site.
 Students who complete less than 150 hours will receive a failing grade in the course, regardless of their performance on any other component of the course.
-Students will submit a completed hours log, signed by their site supervisor, at the required junctures in the course. - (2) Students must successfully obtain an experiential learning site placement, with signed verification of the Internship Agreement form, by the first week of December prior to the start of the spring semester in which they will be completing PSAP 280.
-If a situation occurs where the initial experiential learning site placement is cancelled by the internship site after the December date, the student must obtain a new placement by the start of the 3rd class meeting.
-Students who have not obtained an experiential learning placement and submitted verification of such to their professor by this deadline, will be withdrawn from the course. - (3) Students must submit proof of individual malpractice insurance for minimum coverage of \$1,000,000/\$3,000,000 by the first week of December prior to the start of the spring semester in which they will be completing PSAP 280. - (4) Students will follow the American Counseling Association (ACA) Ethical Code in all activities related to this experiential learning course, including all activities at the experiential learning site, face-to-face class meetings, and online activities on Blackboard. - (5) Students will immediately report any event(s) that the student witnesses that (a) may be physically or psychologically harmful to the client, (b) creates an ethical concern for the student, (c) suggests that the client may be in danger of harming him/herself or others, or (d) indicates that a report of suspected abuse will need to be made to ChildLine, immediately to their site supervisor, prior to leaving the experiential learning site that day.
-Should the supervisor be unavailable, the student will immediately follow the procedure determined in their back-up plan ("Plan B" as documented on

-Blackboard after the 2nd class).
+Students will submit a completed hours log, signed by their site supervisor, at the required junctures in the course. - 2.
+Students must successfully obtain an internship site placement, with signed verification of the Internship Agreement form, by the first week of December prior to the start of the spring semester in which they will be completing PSAP 280.
+If a situation occurs where the initial internship site placement is cancelled by the internship site after the December date, the student must obtain a new placement by the start of the 3rd class meeting.
+Students who have not obtained an internship site placement and submitted verification of such to their professor by this deadline, will be withdrawn from the course. - 3.
+Students will follow the American Counseling Association (ACA) Ethical Code in all activities related to this experiential learning course, including all activities at the experiential learning site, face-to-face class meetings, and online activities on Blackboard. - 4.
+Students will immediately report any event(s) that the student witnesses that (a) may be physically or psychologically harmful to the client, (b) creates an ethical concern for the student, (c) suggests that the client may be in danger of harming him/herself or others, or (d) indicates that a report of suspected abuse will need to be made to ChildLine, immediately to their site supervisor, prior to leaving the experiential learning site that day.
+Should the supervisor be unavailable, the student will immediately follow the procedure determined in their back-up plan ("Plan B" as documented on Blackboard after the 2nd class).
 The student must also notify the professor by email as soon as reasonably possible, but absolutely within 24 hours of the event.
 While it is expected that these events will be managed by the site supervisor, the course professor must remain continuously informed of the step(s) taken to resolve the situation.